dquist/EventBus/README.md

     {
     public:
       virtual void onEvent(PlayerChatEvent* e) override {
-        std::cout << "The player " << e->getPlayer()->getName() << " said " << e->getMessage();
+        // Print out the name of the player and the chat message std::cout << "The player '" << e->getPlayer()->getName() << "' said " << e->getMessage();
     }

 The first point is that the *PlayerListener* class inherits from *EventHandler* and uses the template parameter of the player chat event which is the event type that it will listen for. *EventHandler* is a template class and must always be qualified with the type of event that is being targeted.
 This makes it possible for a single class to listen for multiple events.
 The class simply needs to inherit from *EventHandler* multiple times, each with a different template parameter.

 The second point is the virtual function.
 All event handler functions must be called *onEvent* with a single parameter that is a pointer to the event type.
-The *override* keyword is introduced in C++11 and tells the compiler that you are intending to override an existing virtual function and will throw and error if the function signature does not match an existing virtual function.
+The *override* keyword is introduced in C++11 and tells the compiler that you are intending to override a virtual function and will throw an error if the function signature does not match an existing virtual function.

 ### Registering and Unregistering an Event Handler

+The last part is to register the event handler with the event bus using the *AddHandler* method as you can see below.

+    // Create an instance of PlayerListener and register it with the event bus PlayerListener* pListener = new PlayerListener();
+    EventBus::AddHandler<PlayerChatEvent>(pListener);

+Now the pListener object has been registered and the *onEvent* will be invoked every time a player chat event is fired.
+The template parameter is again necessary so that the same listener class can be registered as multiple event handlers; this removes any ambiguity as to which base class is being referenced.

+The *AddHandler* method also has an optional 2nd parameter that can specify a desired event source.
+Providing an event source during registration means that event handler will only be invoked when the event is fired from that specified source object.

-### Creating a New Event
+### Creating a Custom Event

+Creating new event classes is easy; just make a new class, inherit from the base *Event* class, implement the constructor and add custom fields and methods.
+This is what an empty event class looks like without any custom fields or methods.

+    class EmptyEvent : public Event
+    {
+    public:
+      EmtpyEvent(Object * const sender) :
+      Event(sender) {
+      }

+      virtual ~EmptyEvent() { }
+    };

+The constructor for the *Event* base class requires the event sender as a parameter, so at most all the events must have at least one parameter.
+Beyond this shell class, any custom fields or methods can be added as desired.

+## Conclusion

+The above snippets are very top level and the source files, notably Main.cpp, should be examined for a more complete and in-depth example.

+It is quite common to have many event classes in a large application; there are some game frameworks that have hundreds of individual event classes, each in its own file.
+Although it is easy to make new events, it is useful to consider whether some event types could share the same class if they have similar attributes.
+For example, a common example is to have an event that simply states that something has happened but doesn't care any data with it.
+In that case, there could be a single status event class with an enumerated list of possible status values.
+This event could then be used for every type of status flag in the system instead of creating an entirely new event.